Evaluating Sorrel (Hibiscus sabdariffa) Varieties for Production in Florida

 Objective 1: To evaluate the production of sorrel in Florida.

+Three farms in total participated in this on-farm demonstration trial.
 On-farm trials were conducted in Year 1 on two organic farms in Central Florida starting mid-June.
 Both farms amended their soil with compost to 1 inch depth prior to planting.
-Four varieties: Local – the variety previously grown by farmers in the area; and three varieties from University of the Virgin Islands – Festival, Black, and Day Neutral (unaffected by day lengths) were evaluated in 2021.
+Four varieties: Local – the variety previously grown by farmers in the area; and three varieties from University of the Virgin Islands – Festival, Black, and Day Neutral (unaffected by day lengths) were evaluated.
 Data was collected from Plants #2; #4; and #6 on the following for each variety in each block:

 • Plant development – plant height measurements were taken at one month after planting and then every two weeks; and time to first bloom.